nystudio107/craft-transcoder/docs/docs/using.md

 ![Screenshot](./resources/screenshots/oceans_20s_300w_200h_letterbox.jpg)

-You can control the color of the letterboxed area (it's `black` by default) via the `letterboxColor` option.
-It can be either a semantic color name, or a hexcode color, e.g.: `0xC0C0C0`
+You can control the color of the letterboxed area (it’s `black` by default) via the `letterboxColor` option.
+It can be either a semantic color name, or a hexcode color, for example: `0xC0C0C0`

 The `sharpen` option determines whether an unsharp mask filter should be applied to the scaled video.

-The file format setting `videoEncoder` is preset to what you'll need to generate `h264` videos, but it can also generate `webm` videos, or any other format that `ffmpeg` supports.
+The file format setting `videoEncoder` is preset to what you’ll need to generate `h264` videos, but it can also generate `webm` videos, or any other format that `ffmpeg` supports.
 See the `config.php` file for details

 ![Screenshot](./resources/screenshots/admin-cp-video-thumbnails.png)